macwinroym/medipredict-pro/README.md

 streamlit run app.py
 🌐 Deployment

-This project is deployed using Streamlit Cloud and accessible via the live link above.
+This application is deployed using Streamlit Cloud and can be accessed via the live link above.

 ⚠️ Disclaimer

-This application is intended for educational and demonstration purposes only.
+This project is intended for educational and internship purposes only.
 It does not provide medical diagnosis and should not replace consultation with a qualified healthcare professional.

-🚀 Future Improvements
+🌍 Future Improvements
-Probability-based prediction visualization
+📊 Probability-based prediction visualization
-Doctor recommendation system
+👨‍⚕️ Doctor recommendation system
-User login & patient history tracking
+🗂 Patient history & user authentication
-Full-stack upgrade (React + FastAPI)
+🌐 Full-stack upgrade (React + FastAPI)
-Mobile-friendly UI
+📱 Mobile-responsive UI enhancements
 👨‍💻 Author

 Macwin Roy M
-Final Year Project — AI / Machine Learning
+Major Project 1 — Artificial Intelligence & Machine Learning